PhoenixPan/FrontEndDevelopment/JavaScriptBasic.md

 2. Declare all variables at the beginning of a script;
 3.

+## Best practice
+1. Avoid global variable and always declare local variable, otherwise it will become global variables;
+2. Declare and initialize all variable on the top, including loop index;
+3.

 ##Where To
 1. JavaScript, both internal and external ones, can be placed within <**head**> or <**body**> or both of them;
 2. Use external .js file <**script src="myScript.js"**><**/script**>